Ursamenux/mrchromebox-website/docs/support/unbricking/unbrick-ch341a.md

 1. Flash the firmware:
     * For Intel-based ChromeOS devices, flash using
-      * `sudo flashrom -p raiden_debug_spi:target=AP -w <filename> --ifd -i bios`
+      * `sudo flashrom -p ch341a_spi -w <filename> --ifd -i bios`
     * For all other devices, use
-      * `sudo flashrom -p raiden_debug_spi:target=AP -w <filename>`
+      * `sudo flashrom -p ch341a_spi -w <filename>`

     Where `<filename\>` is the name of your backup file, UEFI firmware file, or shellball firmware file.
 This will usually take 30s-90s to complete; flashrom will first read the flash chip, determine which sectors differ, erase those sectors, write the new data, then verify the data written.

 2. Verify the firmware

     Even though flashrom does this as part of the write process, verifying the entire flash chip is quick and an easy way to ensure everything went as it should:

     * As before, if flashing an Intel-based device, use
       * `sudo flashrom -p ch341a_spi -v <filename> --ifd -i bios`
     * Otherwise, use
       * `sudo flashrom -p ch341a_spi -v <filename>`

-      * Using the same filename as before.
+    Using the same filename as before.
 If the verification passes, then disconnect the CH341a from the host machine, and then remove the chip clip.

 ### Clean Up